How to Starve Cancer (Jane McClelland)

 Lovastatin combined with etodolac: Known for lowering cholesterol, statins block the cell surface receptor Glut1.
 Most cancers use this to get more glucose so they can live.
 McClelland discovered that taking the statin Lovastatin together with the non-steroidal anti-inflammatory drug (NSAID) etodolac could cause cell death.

-Metformin: This diabetes drug can also cut off the supply of glucose and insulin to cancer cells.
+Metformin: Originally a diabetes medication, Metformin can also cut off the supply of glucose and insulin to cancer cells.

 Doxycycline: This antibiotic can slow the formation of new cancer cells.